-2. A County Fleet Committee will review fleet policies and purchase requests and make recommendations for budgeting purposes.
-This committee will consist of one representative from each Constable's Office, the Budget Office, Emergency Services, Fleet Department, Human Resources, Infrastructure, Purchasing, and the Sheriff's Office.
+A County Fleet Committee will review fleet policies and purchase requests and make recommendations for budgeting purposes.
+This committee will be chaired by the County Judge and will consist of one representative from the Budget Office, Emergency Services, Fleet Department, Juvenile Services, Risk Management, Infrastructure, Purchasing, the Sheriff's Office, the Auditor's Office, the County Judge, and one delegate representing all Constable's offices.
 The Auditor's Office is a non-voting member.
 The Purchasing Department shall coordinate the annual vehicle solicitation each summer with the goal of issuing all vehicle purchase orders for the upcoming fiscal year in the first week of October to expedite delivery.
 Only those vehicles approved during the budget process shall be purchased.

-All accidents involving County vehicles and equipment must be reported to the Risk and Safety Coordinator in Human Resources to ensure appropriate claims processing, including any corrective action taken.
+All accidents involving County vehicles and equipment must be reported to the Risk Manager in the Commissioners Court Department to ensure appropriate claims processing, including any corrective action taken.
 Vehicles removed from service are reported on the Court agenda and accident reports are sent to the court when applicable.
-Also, new vehicles, equipment, and buildings must be reported to the Risk and Safety Coordinator immediately in order to ensure that proper insurance coverage is in place.
+Also, new vehicles, equipment, and buildings must be reported to the Risk Manager immediately in order to ensure that proper insurance coverage is in place.